- American Iron and Steel Institute (AISI)

 OSHA Safety and Health Topics Pages

-- OSHA and The Steel Group Case Study.
+- Chaparral Steel Case Study: MASH Program..
 OSHA.
-December 2005.
+(2005, December).
 Chaparral Steel's implementation of the "Manager Accountable for Safety and Health" (MASH) program was designed to educate the managers, supervisors and team leaders about OSHA compliance, safe work practices, and company-specific policies and procedures, and provide the tools needed to meet these requirements.
 As a result of the program, Chaparral Steel had under 75 OSHA recordables in calendar year (CY) 2004 with a frequency under 7, an improvement of about 50 percent from CY 2000.